liferay-search/liferay-docs/en/developer/frameworks/articles/portlets/07-using-javascript-in-your-portlets/03-using-npm-in-your-portlets/02-formatting-for-amd/01-formatting-your-npm-modules-for-amd-intro.markdown

 [TOC levels=1-4]

-For @product@ to recognize your npm modules, they must be formatted for the Liferay AMD Loader.
+For @sharepoint@ to recognize your npm modules, they must be formatted for the Liferay AMD Loader.
 Luckily, the liferay-npm-bundler handles this for you, you just have to provide the proper configuration and add it to your build script.
 This article shows how to use the liferay-npm-bundler to set up npm-based